 Student debt will not be worth it in every situation.
 Borrowing a large sum and entering a low-paying career will either not pay off financially or take a painfully long time to do so.
 But the data clearly show that incurring a carefully calculated amount of student debt to earn a marketable degree and enter a well-compensated, in-demand profession is very likely to pay off.

 In the end, it’s a personal choice.
-But it’s an important one, so investigating all the options and potential is key.
+But it’s an important one, so investigating all the options is key.

 Discover more from MassMutual...